New Optimal Results on Codes for Location in Graphs: Triangular and king grids

 Let us then show that we have $|C'\cap S_i|\geq1$ for each $i$ such that $C\cap S_i=\emptyset$ and $3 \leq i \leq n-1$.
 In the following cases, we assume that $S_{i}\cap C=\emptyset$ and the cases are categorized by considering the different formations of the row $S_{i-1}$. \begin{itemize}[wide=0pt, leftmargin=\dimexpr\labelwidth + 2\labelsep ] \item $S_{i-1}\cap C=\emptyset$: Considering different orientations and positions of the formation $T$ in Lemma~\ref{No T}, we have $S_{i+1}\subseteq C$.
 Hence, due to Rule $1.1$, one codeword from $S_{i+1}$ is moved to $S_i$ and we obtain $|C'\cap S_{i}|\geq1$. \item $S_{i-1}\cap C=\{(1,i-1)\}$: By Lemma~\ref{No T}, we have $(2,i-2)\in C$.
 Notice that if $(1,i-2)$ and $(3,i-2)$ do not belong to $C$, then a contradiction with the definition of solid-locating-dominating codes follows since we have $I(2,i-1) \subseteq I(1,i-2)$ for non-codewords $(2,i-1)$ and $(1,i-2)$.
 Hence, at least one of the vertices $(1,i-2)$ and $(3,i-2)$ belongs to $C$.
 Therefore, either Rule $3.1$ or $4.1$ can be applied (to the row $S_{i-2}$) and we have $|C'\cap S_{i}|\geq 1$. \item $S_{i-1}\cap C=\{(3,i-1)\}$: This case is symmetrical to the previous one.
 Here we just use either Rule $3.2$ or $4.2$. \item $S_{i-1}\cap C=\{(2,i-1)\}$: By Lemma~\ref{No T}, we have $\{(1,i+1),(3,i+1)\}\subseteq C$.
 Hence, due to Rule $1.1$, we have $|C'\cap S_{i}|\geq1$. \item $S_{i-1}\cap C=\{(1,i-1),(2,i-1)\}$: Due to Rule $2.1$, we have $|C'\cap S_{i}|\geq1$. \item $S_{i-1}\cap C=\{(2,i-1),(3,i-1)\}$: Due to Rule $2.2$, we have $|C'\cap S_{i}|\geq1$. \item $S_{i-1}\cap C=\{(1,i-1),(3,i-1)\}$: Due to Rule $1.2$, we have $|C'\cap S_{i}|\geq1$. \item $S_{i-1}\cap C=\{(1,i-1),(2,i-1),(3,i-1)\}$: Due to Rule $1.2$, we have $|C'\cap S_{i}|\geq1$. \end{itemize} Thus, in conclusion, we have shown that for $3 \leq i \leq n-1$ we have $|C' \cap S_i| \geq 1$.
 Therefore, as the rules rearrange codewords only inside $V'_n$, we have $|C \cap V'_n| \geq |C' \cap V'_n| \geq n-3$.
 This concludes the proof of the lower bound $D(C) \geq 1/3$. \end{proof} \end{theorem}

 In the previous theorems, we have shown that the density of an optimal solid-locating-dominating code in the king grid is $1/3$.
 Recall that a self-locating-dominating code is always solid-locating-dominating.
 Hence, by the previous lower bound, we also know that there exists no self-locating-dominating code in the king grid with density smaller than $1/3$.
 However, the construction given for the solid-location-domination does not work for self-location-domination.
 For example, we have $I(2,0) = \{(2,-1), (2,1), (3,0)\}$ and $N[(2,-1)] \cap N[(2,1)] \cap N[(3,0)] = \{(2,0), (3,0)\}$ contradicting with the definition of self-locating-dominating codes (see Figure~\ref{DLD in king grid}).
 In the following theorem, we present a self-locating-dominating code in the king grid with the density $1/3$.
-Notice that this code is also solid-locating-dominating. \begin{theorem} Let $G=(V,E)$ be the king grid.
-The code
+Theorems~\ref{ThmDLDKingConstruction},~\ref{ThmKingLowerBound} and~\ref{thmKingSLDConst} imply that while the optimal density for both self- and solid-locating-dominating codes in the infinite king grid is $1/3$, there exist solid-locating-dominating codes which are not self-locating-dominating although each self-locating-dominating code is always solid-locating-dominating.